Automate Start/Stop EC2 Instance Scheduling Based on Tags

 Lamda function execution

-1. Here follow the same steps as mentioned above for creating lambda function for stop instance and select the function name= start_instances
+1. Follow the same steps mentioned above for creating a Lambda function for a stop instance.
+Select the function name= start_instances.

 Create Lambda function to Start Instance